 - Immunization Program, Larimer County Department of Health and Environment (LCDHE)

 - One goal of the LCDHE immunization program is to prevent disease and death from vaccine-preventable illnesses in adults, especially persons over age 65 and other high-risk persons.
-This site includes information on which vaccinations are available through the health department, including vaccinations for people traveling abroad.
+People are encouraged to get vaccinations through their healthcare provider, although some vaccinations are available through the Health Department.

 - Colorado Immunization Information System (CIIS)